CZ-NIC/knot/src/knot/modules/probe/probe.rst

 A directory path the UNIX sockets are located.

 ..
 NOTE::
-   It's recommended to use a directory with the execute permission resctricted to the intended probe consumer process owner only.
+   It's recommended to use a directory with the execute permission restricted to the intended probe consumer process owner only.

 *Default:* :ref:`rundir<server_rundir>`